RedisVentures/redis-feast-gcp/README.md

 Now that the Feature Store is in place, utilize the following add-on apps to perform different tasks as desired.

 #### Jupyter
-Run a Jupyter notebook to perform exploratory data analysis and interact with the Feature Store using the [Feast SDK](https://rtd.feast.dev/en/master/).
+Run a Jupyter notebook to perform exploratory data analysis (including data drift analysis) and interact with the Feature Store using the [Feast SDK](https://rtd.feast.dev/en/master/).

 ```bash